RRobert92/ASGA/bin/MT_Curvature_Along_Spindle_Axis/Readme.md

         Example
         Pole1_00, Pole1_01 etc.

-## Using the code
+## Getting Started
-Up to now, the program is analog and require user interaction upon uploading your data.
+The tool is fully automatic and required for the user to only feed information about file directory which has to be analyzed and the name and directory of the output file.

-      lines 4-8 -> dir of the file
+      - lines 4, 6 & 8 -> dir of the file
-      lines 339-340 -> names and dir for the output files
+      - lines 338-339 -> names and dir for the output files